Creating Flower Shapes using CSS Mask & Trigonometric Functions

 #{$m};Code language: CSS (css)

-The only difference is an extra gradient (the one that will fill the whole shape) and the value of mask-composite.
+The only difference is the value of composition “subtract”.
 And since the remaining code is also the same, we can introduce a variable to control which one to use:

 $n: 12; /* the number of circles/petals */